kirksl/karate-runner/README.md

 A `Smart Paste` option will be added to detect paste operations into feature files.
 If a `curl` command is detected it will be transformed into Karate syntax and pasted into the VSCode Editor.

 ### Status Bar
-A `Karate` `Status Bar` will be added to VSCode showing results for the last execution.
+A `Karate` `Status Bar` will be added to VSCode showing results for the last execution as well as the currently defined `karate.env` at setting `Karate Runner › Core: Environment`.
 The `Karate` `Status Bar` background will additionally be colored red when the last execution's failure percentage exceeds the defined threshold in Karate Runner settings.
 Clicking `Karate` `Status Bar` will reveal historical results executed from `Codelens` or `Karate` `Activity Bar`.
 Clicking historical results will re-execute the command which produced those results.

 *Note this feature is dependent on Karate providing a results file under the root of your project.*
 *For Karate Version < 1.0 a file called results-json.txt*